Teaching Beyond the Gender Binary in the University Classroom

 Students have voiced experiencing anxiety, stress, or isolation when their pronouns or identities are not honored in a classroom.
 This guide is intended to reflect the University’s commitment to diversity, as outlined in the non-discrimination policy, and to provide best practices for respecting gender identity and expression in the classroom.

-This video provides another perspective on the complexities of being gender non-conforming in the United States.
+This video provides another perspective on the complexities of being non-binary in the United States.

 Respecting gender identity and expression in the classroom affirms students who identify as non-binary, gender non-conforming, and/or transgender, and additionally creates a culture of inclusion and diversity in education that has indirect benefits to all.
 Research shows that making learning spaces accessible to non-majority students benefits all students by enhancing creativity and improving problem solving and decision-making (Levine and Stark 2015; Phillips 2014).
 Additionally, giving students the opportunity to self-identify the names and pronouns they use in the classroom benefits all students, including international students and students who use their middle name as their primary name.